 Their curriculum will be planned, overseen and delivered by the class teachers and an experienced Teaching Assistants.
-The Headteacher and Deputy Head Teacher will support the teaching and learning in EYFS, and take part in the teaching and assessment processes.
+The Leadership Team will support the teaching and learning in EYFS and take part in the teaching and assessment processes.

 Volunteers will also be encouraged to support Early Years children, under the direction of the class teacher.
-All children begin school in the autumn term, in small groups gradually building to every child being full time by the end of September.
+All children begin school in the autumn term.
+The integration of the pupils currently is variable depending on our schools and individual community needs.